skeeto/skeeto.github.com/_posts/2012-06-24-Publishing-My-Private-Keys.markdown

 and it's unlikely to ever get fixed.
 You'll need to find/build an old version of GnuPG if you want to properly protect your secret keys.*

+*Update August 2019: I've got a PGP key again, but [I'm using my own tool, **passphrase2pgp**][p2p], to manage it.
+This tool allows for a particular workflow that GnuPG has never and will never provide.
+It doesn't rely on S2K as described below.*

 One of the items [in my dotfiles repository](/blog/2012/06/23/) is my PGP keys, both private and public.
 I believe this is a unique approach that hasn't been done before — a public experiment.
 It may *seem*